dotnet/docs-maui/docs/data-cloud/local-web-services.md

 A .NET MAUI app running in the Android emulator or iOS simulator can then consume an ASP.NET Core web service that's running locally over HTTP, provided that web service is launched with the `http` profile.

-### Android network security configuration
+### Android network configuration

 There are two main approaches to enabling clear-text local traffic on Android:

 - Enable cleartext network traffic for communication with all domains.
 For more information, see [Enable clear-text network traffic for all domains](#enable-clear-text-network-traffic-for-all-domains).
-- Create a network security configuration file that permits cleartext network traffic on a specified domain.
+- Create a network security configuration file that permits cleartext network traffic on the `localhost` domain.
 For more information, see [Create a network security configuration file](#create-a-network-security-configuration-file).

 #### Enable clear-text network traffic for all domains

-Clear-text network traffic for all domains can be enabled by setting the `UsesCleartextTraffic` property of the `Application` attribute to `true` in the *Platforms > Android > MainApplication.cs* file.
+Clear-text network traffic for all domains can be enabled by setting the `UsesCleartextTraffic` property of the `Application` attribute to `true` in the *Platforms > Android > MainApplication.cs* file in your .NET MAUI app project.
 This should be wrapped in an `#if DEBUG` to ensure that it isn't accidentally enabled in a production app:

 ```csharp
 #if DEBUG